truenas/documentation/content/CORE/UIReference/Services/SNMPScreen.md

 ![ServicesSNMPScreenSNMPv3.png](/images/CORE/13.0/ServicesSNMPScreenSNMPv3.png "SNMP Screen SNMPv3")

 **SAVE** activates after all required fields are populated with appropriate values.
-Ue to save settings.
+Use to save settings.

 Use **CANCEL** to exit without saving and display the **Services** screen.